Charles Dennis: Journalism

 Author George Anthony wrote that Charles Dennis "was a talented young hotshot who wanted to do it all: write, produce, direct, star", and that he "worked as an entertainment writer for Toronto Telegram".
 He was a film and theatre critic for them until his first play, Everyone Except Mr. Fontana presented in 1968.

 In 2002, Dennis wrote three articles for the Calendar section of the Los Angeles Times about Ivor Novello, Phil Gersh, and Julian Fellowes.
 In February 2010 he wrote an article on Christopher Plummer in The Hollywood Reporter.

 Author

 His first novel, Stoned Cold Soldier was published in 1973.
-In 1997 (using the pseudonym Margaret Barrett), Dennis wrote the novels "Given the Crime" and "Given the Evidence".
+In 1997 (using the pseudonym Margaret Barrett), Dennis wrote the novels Given the Crime and Given the Evidence.
 His works have received favorable response from Kirkus Reviews.
-His new novel, "Hollywood Raj", was published by Vingsbo Press in February 2018.
+His latest novel, Hollywood Raj, was published by Vingsbo Press in February 2018.

 In 2022, Dennis's first non-fiction book, "There's a Body in the Window Seat", was published by Applause Books.
 A passion project of Dennis's, the book is a history of Arsenic and Old Lace, both the play and the movie.

+In 2023, Vingsbo Press published his 14th novel, "Balm of Angels".